SALES ENGAGEMENT COMPARISON

 Salesloft is easier to use but less flexible.
 When you need complex conditional logic across multiple tools, Outreach wins.
 Also, dialing is an add-on cost, and users report stability issues.

-"Salesloft lacks robust dialing capabilities and has significant instances of instabilities that slow down workflow efficiency."
+"Salesloft lacks strong dialing capabilities and has significant instances of instabilities that slow down workflow efficiency."

 "Salesloft delivers the industry's fastest go-live time and ROI, with unmatched stability and customer support."